morin-berk/watermark_bot/README.md

 __________________________________
 # Instruction
 Download the repository to your computer.
-In the bot.py file, replace the token with your own, recieved from the BotFather.
+Save your bot token to .env file.

 To build docker container use **docker-compose build --no-cache**.
 To run docker container **docker compose up**